animatlabs/animatlabs.github.io/_posts/2022-12-01-secure-alternate-to-exposing-identifiers.md

 There are multiple overloads available to register the hashIds' dependency where we have the following:

-- Salt - A string based entry that is used for hashing
+- Salt - A string-based entry that is used for hashing
 - MinHashLenth - A numeric value representing how long should be at minimum
-- Alphabet - Characters to be used to create the hash, if we wish to limit the same
+- Alphabet - Characters to be used to create the hash if we wish to limit the same

-In the above use-case, I have not used the any other overload value and am just using the `Salt`.
+In the above use-case, I have not used any other overload value and am just using the `Salt`.

-Followed by this, let's setup the data.
-For the purpose of the demo, we are going to use static data from a json file, therefore setting it up as follows:
+Followed by this, let's set up the data.
+For the demo, we are going to use static data from a JSON file, therefore setting it up as follows:

 ```json
 [